thasmo/gulp.boilerplate/README.md

 - **icons**
   Reads SVG files from the icons directory and generates a sprite including a `scss` file.

-- **fonts**
-  Reads SVG files from the icons directory and generates an icon-font.

 - **package**
   Creates a ZIP file from files in the public directory.